Tinkerforge/doc/en/source/Software/API_Bindings_Shell.rst

 Testing an Example
 ------------------

+To test a Shell example :ref:`Brick Daemon <brickd>` and :ref:`Brick Viewer
+<brickv>` have to be installed first.
+Brick Daemon acts as a proxy between the
+USB interface of the Bricks and the API bindings.
+Brick Viewer connects to Brick Daemon and helps to figure out basic information about the connected Bricks and Bricklets.

 All examples are meant for typical Unix shells such as Bash.
 They will work on Linux and Mac OS X as they are.
 There are Bash ports for Windows that allow to run the examples unmodified, too.